Deep neural networks have an inbuilt Occam's razor: Introduction

+The relative simplicity of GPs and kernels compared to DNNs has enabled the derivation of analytic estimates of the generalization error in terms of the kernel eigenfunctions and eigenvalues~\cite{bordelon2020spectrum,cohen2021learning,canatar2021spectral,harzli2021double,cui2021generalization,simon2021neural}.
+Good generalisation occurs when the kernel eigenfunctions with large eigenvalues align well with the target function being learned.
+Thus, these analyses offer a quantitative measure of precisely \textit{how} the inductive bias of a high-capacity kernel must align with that of the learning task.
+However, they do not provide a broader explanation of the nature and origin of the inductive bias in these models, nor why it often matches the data they are trained on.
+That is the big question we will attempt to address here.

-Before proceeding, it is important to distinguish the question above from a different and equally interesting question: Given a DNN that generalizes reasonably well (e.g.\ it solves the overparameterization/large capacity problem), can we understand how to improve its performance further?
-This 2nd-order question is what practitioners of deep learning typically care about.
-Differences in architecture, hyperparameter tuning, data augmentation etc.\ can indeed lead to important improvements in DNN performance.
-Exactly why these tweaks and tricks generate better inductive bias is typically not well understood either, and is an important subject of investigation.
-Because the two questions are often conflated, leading to confusion, we want to emphasise up front that this paper will focus on the 1st-order conundrum shared by all overparameterized DNNs.
-Understanding this basic problem should help frame important 2nd-order questions about how to improve DNN performance further.
+We want to disambiguate the broader 1st-order question above from a more specific \textit{2nd-order question of generalization} -- Given a high capacity DNN that generalizes reasonably well (e.g.\ it solves the 1st order overparameterization/large capacity problem), can we understand how to improve its performance further? --- This second question is crucial for deep learning practitioners: variations in architecture, hyperparameter tuning, data augmentation, etc., can significantly enhance performance over basic vanilla DNNs.
+However, these adjustments and tricks start from a base of a high-capacity model that already confounds expectations from classical learning theory.
+Because the two questions are sometimes conflated, we want to emphasise up front that this paper will focus on the 1st-order question, which is relevant to all high-capacity models.
+A better understanding of this fundamental question should help frame important second-order questions about further improving DNN performance.

 {\bf Learning Boolean functions: a model system}

 Inspired by calls to study model systems~\cite{zdeborova2020understanding,breiman1995reflections}, we first examine how a fully connected network (FCN) learns Boolean functions $f: \{0,1\}^n \xrightarrow{} \{0,1\}$, which are key objects of study in computer science.
 Just as the Ising model does for magnetism, this simple but versatile model allows us to capture the essence of the overparameterization problem, while remaining highly tractable.
 For a system of size $n$, there are $2^n$ inputs, and $2^{2^n}$ Boolean functions.
 Given a Boolean target function $f_t$, the DNN is trained on a subset $S$ of $ m < 2^n$ inputs, and then provides a prediction on a test set $T$ which consists of the rest of the inputs.
 A key advantage of this system is that data complexity can easily be varied by choice of target function $f_t$.
 Moreover, the model's tractability allows us to calculate the prior $P(f)$, likelihood, $P(S|f)$ and posterior $P(f|S)$ for different functions and targets, and so cast the tripartite schema of architecture, training algorithm, and structured data from~\cite{zdeborova2020understanding} into a textbook Bayesian picture.